Building High-Performance PHP Applications with Swoole in ServBay

 // Triggered when a new WebSocket connection is established

-// $request contains client connection info; $request->fd is the client file descriptor
+// $request carries client connection info, $request->fd is the client file descriptor

 $server->on("open", function (Server $server, Request $request) {